lenardg/whad/README.md

 In the end, the tool became quite useful so now here it is.

+## Requirements

+Currently WHAD runs under .NET 8 or .NET 9.
+It supports Windows only at the moment.
+Preliminary MacOS support is "AI coded" but requires some human coding still :) PRs are welcome.

 ## Features

 - Automatically tracks active window titles and process names